dhis2/dhis2-docs/src/commonmark/en/content/user/data-visualizer.md

 ![](resources/images/data-visualizer/data-visualizer-layout-area.png)

-- **Series**: A series is a set of continuous, related elements (for example periods or data elements) which you want to visualize in order to emphasize trends or relations in its data.
+- **Series**: A series is a set of continuous, related elements (for example periods or data elements) that you want to visualize in order to emphasize trends or relations in its data.
 Also known as Columns for Pivot table visualizations.

 <!-- end list -->